Assistant Professor of English

 B.A., Yale University

 Marie Ostby’s research focuses on the global circulation of modern and contemporary Middle Eastern literatures, with a specialization in Iran and its diaspora.
-Other research interests include postcolonial and global studies, genre studies, migration and diaspora, gender studies, life narrative, poetry and poetics, cinema studies, graphic narrative, and digital and social media.
+Other research interests include postcolonial and global studies, genre studies, migration and diaspora, gender studies, life narrative, poetry and poetics, graphic narrative, and digital and social media.

 She joined Connecticut College in 2015 and has taught the following courses:

 ENG 137: Fictions of Empire

 ENG 181: The Revolution Will Not be Tweeted: Literary Activism and Social Media